ynput/OpenPype/website/docs/manager_ftrack_actions.md

 </div>
 </div>

-A group of actions that are used for Pype Administration.
+A group of actions that are used for OpenPype Administration.

 ### Create/Update Avalon Attributes
 * Entity types: All
 * User roles: Pypeclub, Administrator

-Action creates and updates Ftrack's Custom Attributes that are needed to manage and run Pype within Ftrack.
-Most of custom attribute configurations are stored in Pype presets (*~/presets/ftrack/ftrack_custom_attributes.json*).
+Action creates and updates Ftrack's Custom Attributes that are needed to manage and run OpenPype within Ftrack.
+Most of custom attribute configurations are stored in OpenPype presets (*Pype Settings → Project → Anatomy → Attributes*).
 It is not recommended to modify values stored in the file unless your studio used completely custom configuration.

 ### Sync to Avalon
 * Entity types: Project, Typed Context
 * User roles: Pypeclub, Administrator, Project manager

-Synchronization to Avalon is key process to keep Pype data updated.
+Synchronization to Avalon is key process to keep OpenPype data updated.
 Action updates selected entities (Project, Shot, Sequence, etc.) and all nested entities to Avalon database.
 If action is successfully finished [Sync Hier Attrs](#sync-hier-attrs) action is triggered.

 There are 2 versions of **Sync to Avalon** first labeled as **server** second as **local**.
 * **server** version will be processed with [event server](admin_ftrack#event-server)
-* **local** version will be processed with user's Pype tray application
+* **local** version will be processed with user's OpenPype tray application

 It is recommended to use **local** version if possible to avoid unnecessary deceleration of event server.